NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 are in the associated .RPB or \_RPC.TXT files, ``mapproject`` creates such files for each mapprojected image.

+See :numref:`other-mapproj` for how ``parallel_stereo`` is invoked with mapprojected images when the cameras are stored either separately or part of the images.

 Airbus tiled images
 ~~~~~~~~~~~~~~~~~~~